 The smallest LEGO Solo set is actually a battle pack.
 It contains four minifigures, all of them from the Galactic Empire.

 Two of the minifigures are identical Imperial troops – Imperial Patrol Troopers.
 These are from a new trooper class for Solo, and look like a modified armor of a Stormtrooper.
 Their legs have black detailing like the Hovertank Pilot’s, though it’s a shame the legs are not dual-molded.
 They have new helmet molds and torso prints, and are armed with stud shooters.

 The third minifigure in the set is an Imperial Navy Trooper.
 This is the first female variant of this trooper in LEGO, and she has a nice new head print.
 Annoyingly, her weapon is still a stud shooter.

 The final minifigure is an Imperial Officer.
 He wears a grey uniform and has a new head print.
 His weapon is also a stud shooter.
-If you want more info on the LEGO Solo minifigures, you can check out my first post on this site.

 The build of the set is this speeder bike.
 It has an interesting angled design which is achieved using Technic pieces.
 There’s a seat for one trooper at the back and some stud shooter cannons at the front.